 Toole was proud of his team's victory despite Anderson's struggles shooting the ball, "We've found a variety of ways to win this year, which I think is important if you're going to have opportunities to compete for a regular-season championship, and obviously advance in the conference tournament, because no two games are going to be the same."

-Fairleigh Dickinson head coach Greg Herenda was proud of his team's effort despite the loss, "The last time we were in this building we lost by 43 points, and tonight we expected to win."
-Sanders Jr. didn't feel like the Colonials did anything special against him, but respected his opponents effort, "The credit goes out to Robert Morris, they played their butts off."
+FDU head coach Greg Herenda was proud of his team's effort despite the loss, "The last time we were in this building we lost by 43 points, and tonight we expected to win."
+Sanders Jr. didn't feel like Robert Morris did anything special against him, but respected his opponent’s effort, "The credit goes out to Robert Morris.
+They played their butts off."

-Top-seeded RMU will host the sixth-seed, St. Francis (PA), on Saturday at 2pm in the NEC Tournament semifinals.
-Mount St. Mary's (four-seed) will travel to play the Wagner Seahawks (two-seed) in the other semifinal matchup.
+Top-seeded RMU will host the sixth-seed, St. Francis (PA) Red Flash, on Saturday at 2pm in the NEC Tournament semifinals.
+The Mount St. Mary's Mountaineers (four-seed) will travel to play the Wagner Seahawks (two-seed) in the other semifinal matchup.